 What are the main differences between Marwe Aluminium and XC/FX Composite roller skis ?

 In general, the main difference is in skiing feel.

 - In the Aluminium skis, the frame is a bit lighter but also stiffer

 - The Composite roller skis frame is close to a normal cross-country ski in construction, so it is more like skiing on snow

-For example, most of our national team skiers and other snow athletes (Biathlon, Nordic Combined etc) use the composite XC-skis for training.
+For example, most of our national team skiers and other snow athletes (Biathlon, Nordic Combined etc) use the composite XC/FX-skis for training.
 Some heavier skiers, and sprint skiers, like the aluminium ski because it suits them and their training better.

 Can I get new wheels for my old Marwe´s?

 Yes.
 All of our roller skis are downward-compatible.
 This means in our case that you can use our current roller ski wheel range, but you might have to you use spacers or other adaptors to get them to fit.